Skip to content

 • Director of Community Outreach — ambassador program, regional chapters

-Officers serve two-year terms.
+Officers serve four-year terms.
 Elections are held by managing-board majority.
+The inaugural slate (Ervin / Erold / Nalvi / Iliriana, ratified May 1, 2026) serves through May 1, 2030.
 Officer status is independent of the admin tier — every officer is also an admin, but not every admin is an officer.
 An officer can be removed early via gov_action with managing-board majority + documented cause.

 The Secretary's procedural role: may flag a decision as "requires re-vote" if procedural requirements weren't met (missing rationale, missing required signers, expired window).
 This is a procedural check, not a substantive veto — the original decision can be re-filed with the procedural defect cured.